Amer-dev13/Apnacollege-demo/README.md

 <br>
 This is first line
 <br>
-owner by Mohd Amer
+owner by Mohammed Amer
 <br>
-This is Second Line
+This is Second Paragraph
 <br>
-Author Mohd Amer
+Author Mohd Amer <br>
+this is a info page